 How to source the leak on your hot water tank

-There are a few places that water heaters will leak from over time.
+There are a few places where water heaters will leak over time.
 Here are the places you want to inspect.

 Hot water outlet and cold water inlet

 Your hot water tank consists of two separate tanks.
-There is the internal tank which is covered with insulation and then the outer tank which is the one you see.
+The internal tank is covered with insulation, and then the outer tank is the one you see.

-If you have an internal tank that is leaking you will not be able to see it as it is covered by the outside tank.
+If you have an internal tank that is leaking, you will not be able to see it as the outside tank covers it.
 It’s common for internal tanks to leak over time as they wear down and deteriorate.

-If the internal tank leaking is the cause of your tank leak there is no way to fix this.
-You need to get a new water heater and take the old one to a scrap yard near you.
+If the internal tank leaking is the cause of your tank leak, there is no way to fix this.
+Instead, you need to get a new water heater and take the old one to a scrap yard near you.

 Temperature and pressure relief valve